How to get the daily Olympic Channel podcast from the Beijing 2022 Winter Games

 Listen below.

-Episode 1 - Mikael Kingsbury and some moguls magic - Wednesday 2nd February 2022
+Episode 1 - Curling with Team GB's Bruce Mouat - Wednesday 2nd February 2022

 Curling is the sport that gets Beijing 2022 underway.
 Competition begins on Wednesday (2nd February), and the first of our special podcast episodes from the Winter Games celebrates that fact.
 We hear from one of the favourites for a medal in the mixed doubles event, Great Britain's Bruce Mouat, and get a glimpse of what's to come in the days ahead.